One thing parents worry about is their little one’s nutrition; if they are getting a balanced diet and eating the right amount of food.

 If you have a child who… loves to eat anything sweet

 Choose foods with a natural sweetness, such as certain sweet vegetables like carrot and pumpkin, and fruits like apples and pears.
 If your child refuses to eat anything which is not sweet, you can incorporate these naturally sweet foods into the daily diet (for example steamed apples with oatmeal) or make it into a dipping sauce.
-You can also put a little honey into the cooking for the sweet flavor.
+You can also put a little honey into the cooking for the sweet flavour.

 If you have a child who… eats more than two portions for each meal